 Module 2.
 Kutuktin: Storytelling and Life Lessons from Home

-In the story of Kutuktin, a young Ifiallig hunter was chosen by his village to fight a monster who killed and ate an Ifiallig elder, the keeper of the community fire in the ator.
+A mysterious monster wreaks havoc in the village of Ifiallig.
+It even killed and ate an Ifiallig elder, the keeper of the community fire in the ator!
+A strong and young Ifiallig hunter was chosen by the villagers to rid them of this monster once and for all.
 This story was derived from the narrative of village elder Arfonso Nacleo.

 - Learning about our culture and role of storytelling in different Philippine ethnic groups increase our understanding of ourselves and our integral relationship with our communities.